DCT

 IV.
 Analysis of Infringement Allegations

-- Narrative Summary: The complaint alleges that the Accused Products perform the method of claim 1 for data transmission over media that overlap in frequency (Compl. ¶34).
-The infringement theory is that the products compute and use TDMA time-slots, allocating some to a first medium and the rest to a second, and "dynamically adjusting a number of timeslot channels assigned... during the data transmission to remain within limits of a desired level of service" (Compl. ¶34).
+- Narrative Summary: The complaint alleges that Defendants, through the use of the Accused Products, perform the method of claim 1 for data transmission over first and second media that overlap in frequency.
+This allegedly includes computing and sharing TDMA time-slot channels, allocating them between the media, and "dynamically adjusting a number of timeslot channels assigned" to maintain a desired level of service (Compl. ¶34).

 - Identified Points of Contention:

-- Narrative Summary: The complaint alleges that the Accused Products are "transmission apparatuses for evaluating a channel of a MIMO wireless communication system" as recited in claim 28 (Compl. ¶44).
-The theory is that the products contain an "SVD performer" that performs a singular value decomposition of an estimated channel matrix and a "measure calculator" that calculates a "crosstalk measure" for each data sub-stream from the resulting singular values (Compl. ¶44).
+- Narrative Summary: The complaint alleges the Accused Products are "transmission apparatuses for evaluating a channel of a MIMO wireless communication system" as recited in claim 28.
+This allegedly includes an "SVD performer" for obtaining estimated channel singular values and a "measure calculator" for calculating a "crosstalk measure" from those singular values and a "channel matrix metric" (Compl. ¶44).

 - Identified Points of Contention: